Mahanth-Maha/BasicML/README.md

 # BasicML
-Learning basics of machine learning
+Learning basics of Machine learning

-Language : Python
+Language : Python - numpy, matplotlib, seaborn, scikit-learn, **pytorch**

+## Folder structure
 MahaML
 ---
-My implementation of algorithms with out using any in built modules and only depending on `numpy` , `matplotlib`, etc
+My implementation of algorithms *with out using any in built modules* and only depending on `numpy` , `matplotlib`, etc

-'TYPE' _basics
+'TYPE' _basics (folders ending with _basics)
 ---
-Learning of algorithms experimenting with datasets, implementations, simulations, etc Also learning how to use libraries
+Learning of algorithms experimenting with datasets, implementations, simulations, etc Also learning how to use libraries, and implement similar of my own in MahaML

+kaggle
+---
+competitions, submissions and related files

+datasets
+---
+some toy datasets to test

 ## My Useful Setup codes